-Bottle digging is a more obscure hobby that discovery enthusiasts love to take part in.
+Bottle digging is considered an obscure hobby that discovery enthusiasts love to take part in.
 It allows people to discover new things about the past, and you can even find items of real value when you go bottle digging.
 There are so many ways to connect to our past, and this hobby is a great way to do so while having fun at the same time.
 You never know what you are going to find, and some interesting things can come up along the way that you weren’t expecting.

-This might sound like a job for an archeologist or a specialist in finding things of historical value, but anyone can take part, and there is absolutely no limit on what you can find.
+This might sound like a job for an archaeologist or a specialist in finding things of historical value, but anyone can take part, and there is absolutely no limit on what you can find.
 If you are interested in finding out all there is to know about bottle digging, then you have come to the right place.
 Keep reading to find out more about how this hobby came about and how you can take part.

 What to expect from our article

-What is Bottle Digging?
+What is bottle digging?

 The best places to look are those that are likely to have been old dump locations some time ago.
 You can look at old maps to help you in your search and also follow our tips and tricks to find the best locations for bottle digging.
 Those in search of bottle dump locations will typically look for clues like shattered glass and rusted metal on the surface of such locations.
 Some places to look can include the woods, at embankments, the edges of old towns, and dried out water sources.
 All of these places can lead to all sorts of discoveries that are just waiting to be found.

-There are also many coastal areas that you can search in, as years ago, people used to throw their trash over the edges of cliffs as a way of disposing of all of their waste.
+There are also many coastal areas that you can search, as years ago, people used to throw their trash over the edges of cliffs as a way of disposing of all of their waste.
 The amount of time that it takes you to find a great location will depend on how much time you have to dedicate to the hobby.

 For instance, a dump that is located in a town might have surprisingly different results from a dump in a coastal location.
 You can find things like old china, toys, military relics, pottery, bottles, glass, and so much more.